Kathy Maister's Start Cooking

 I WAS SOAKING MY DRIED PEAS AT ROOM TEMPERATURE FOR A DAY AND A HALF.
 I RINSED THEM THREE TIMES BUT KEPT THEM AT ROOM TEMPERATURE IN THE KITCHEN.
 THE KITCHEN SMELLS LIKE ROTTEN EGGS, DOES THAT MEAN THAT THE PEA SOUP THAT I WANT TO PREPARE IS CONTAMINATED?

 I agree with KGW, I think the beans were over soaked.
 I would toss them and start over.
-Here and here and here are charts with soaking times and information on soaking beans.
-Good Luck!
+Here is a chart with soaking times and information on soaking beans.
+Please do remember that SPLIT PEAS DO NOT REQUIRE SOAKING.

 Kathy is there anything I can add in place of the turkey kielbasa to make this soup vegan, yet still heavy on flavor?